danperryy/Python-ODB-Scan-Tool/obd/protocols/README.md

 #### parse_frame(self, frame)

 Recieves a single `Frame` object with `Frame.raw` preloaded with the raw line recieved from the car (in string form).
-This function is responsible for parsing `Frame.raw`, and filling the remaining fields in the `Frame` object.
+This function is responsible for parsing `Frame.raw` into a bytearray, and filling the remaining fields in the `Frame` object.
 If the frame is invalid, or the parse fails, this function should return `False`, and the frame will be dropped.

 ----------------------------------------

 #### parse_message(self, message)

 Recieves a single `Message` object with `Message.frames` preloaded with a list of `Frame` objects.
-This function is responsible for assembling the frames into the `Frame.data` field in the `Message` object.
+This function is responsible for assembling the frames into the `Message.data` field in the `Message` object.
 This is where multi-line responses are assembled.
 If the message is found to be invalid, this function should return `False`, and the entire message will be dropped.

 ----------------------------------------